greggyDp/kalories/README.md

      `yarn run encore dev --watch` - to rebuild after every changes in assets `yarn run encore production` - build prodaction versions

 P.S.
-You must have NPM and YARN in your system.
-(Or extend docker.
-TODO)
+If you do not use docker you must have NPM and YARN in your system to work with frontend assets.